randomchars42/PicoTooManyPages/README.md

 # CurrentLevel

-**CurrentLevel** is a plugin for Pico CMS <picocms.org> that only parses the directory in which the currently requested file resides building the auto-generated menu.
+**CurrentLevel** is a plugin for Pico CMS <picocms.org> that only parses the directory in which the currently requested file resides while building the auto-generated menu.

 In addition, **CurrentLevel** adds a (very) basic twig function to generate breadcrumbs.